-- You want to buy/hold a valuable asset through shorter timespans when the price is not reflecting the value (yet).
+- You want to buy/hold a fundamentally valuable asset when its price is not reflecting its value yet.

-- You want to take profits and abandon an asset that is appreciating in the short term because of things like tiny market hence manipulation, or media hype.
+- You want to take profits and abandon an asset that is appreciating in the short term because of things like tiny market inefficiency or news hype.

 Altcoin Trading Strategy: How strong a coin is

 The Wyckoffian mission is to trade and invest in the best stocks in the leading Industry Groups.
-We have been studying examples of leadership characteristics using Wyckoff Analysis in combination with Relative Strength. […] Always seeking the strongest stocks in the strongest groups.
-It is also a worthwhile exercise to study groups that are stalling and falling from favor.
-StockCharts
+We have been studying examples of leadership characteristics using Wyckoff Analysis in combination with relative strength [of industry assets as compared with one another].
+Always be seeking the strongest stocks in the strongest groups [but also] study the asset groups that are stalling and falling from favor.

 Select assets that are in harmony with the market